How to Find Your Target Market by Using Market Segmentation

 Zero in on the Target Market

-The next step in creating an effective marketing strategy is to zero in on your target market by using market segmentation.
+Now you're ready to zero in on your target market by using target market segmentation.

-First of all, is your product international or national in scope?
+First of all, is your product or service international or national in scope?
 Or is it more likely that you will sell it primarily in your own region or community?